 Where is Kubicki?

 Kubicki is down by the riverside in the beautiful Old Town of Gdańsk.
 Your walk will take you through the Stare Miasto (dreamlike) and past the crane and some boats.
+It is truly enchanting and beautiful.

 Who Went to Kubicki with me?